 4. When AA Doesn’t Work for You: Rational Steps to Quitting Alcohol by Albert Ellis

 Alcoholics Anonymous may be the gold standard for dealing with addiction, but what can you do if it doesn’t help?
 AA discusses the thoughts and emotions of drinking, but it doesn’t always work.
 When AA Doesn’t Work for You explores what might work if you find that this tried-and-true option does not.
+You might also be interested in these essays about drugs.

 “The fact that your mind is complex and creative provides great strength, but often contributes to your down-fall.
 You can easily hold contradictory opinions.”Albert Ellis, When AA Doesn’t Work for You